-If you are a patient of mine, you know that I support anything that is natural and beneficial to your health.
-I never hesitate when it comes to the opportunity to steer you towards something organic-based that will contribute to your vitality and well-being.
+If you are a patient of mine, you know that I support anything natural and beneficial to your health.
+Therefore, I never hesitate when it comes to the opportunity to steer you towards something organic-based that will contribute to your vitality and well-being.

 A good deal of intensive scientific study is being conducted about the physiological benefits of aromatherapy.
-In 2016, Scientia Pharmaceutica published a study that stated: “In the olfactory process, the fragrant molecules in the air attach to the cilia of olfactory receptors.
-This generates electrical signals which transmit and modulate the brain functions including memory, thoughts, and emotions.
-Studies describe that the inhalation of fragrances highly affect the brain function since the fragrance compounds can cross the blood-brain barrier and interact with receptors in the central nervous system.”
+In 2016, Scientia Pharmaceutica published a study that stated, “In the olfactory process, the fragrant molecules in the air attach to the cilia of olfactory receptors.
+This generates electrical signals which transmit and modulate the brain functions, including memory, thoughts, and emotions.
+Studies describe that the inhalation of fragrances highly affects brain function since the fragrance compounds can cross the blood-brain barrier and interact with receptors in the central nervous system.”

 The inhalation of essential oils travels through several pathways in our bodies.
-When we inhale through the nose we not only activate the olfactory organs and signal our brain, the molecules are also carried to the lungs and interact with the respiratory system.
-We activate our olfactory organs and the molecules affect the brain through many receptor sites, including the limbic system which is known as the “emotional brain.”
+When we inhale through the nose, we not only activate the olfactory organs and signal our brain, the molecules are also carried to the lungs and interact with the respiratory system.
+We activate our olfactory organs, and the molecules affect the brain through many receptor sites, including the limbic system, known as the “emotional brain.”
 Therefore, smell is one of the biggest triggers of memories and emotions.
 Additionally, aromas trigger the release of chemicals such as endorphins and serotonin.
-The limbic system is also connected to the areas of the brain which affects heart rate, breathing, and blood pressure to name a few.
+The limbic system is also connected to the areas of the brain, which affects heart rate, breathing, and blood pressure to name a few.
 That is one host of alluring benefits for the sensory pleasure of smelling pleasing aromas.

 The benefit of aromatherapy is instantaneous as our sense of smell is estimated to be 10,000 times more acute than other senses.
-A whiff of lavender can bring on an immediate calming effect just as the aroma of peppermint can instill an abrupt burst of energy.
+Thus, a whiff of lavender can bring on an immediate calming effect, just as the aroma of peppermint can instill an abrupt burst of energy.

 Peppermint – stimulates circulation, relieves headaches, supports the digestive system